poseidon/matchbox/Documentation/deployment.md

 The Tectonic [Installer](https://tectonic.com/enterprise/docs/latest/install/bare-metal/index.html) uses this API.
 Tectonic users with a CoreOS provisioner can start with an example that enables it.

+*rkt must be installed to use this example.
+To install rkt please refer to the [rkt installation guide] (https://github.com/coreos/rkt/blob/v1.25.0/Documentation/distributions.md)*

 ```sh
 $ sudo cp contrib/systemd/matchbox-for-tectonic.service /etc/systemd/system/matchbox.service
 ```